Is Insurance an Investment?

 If insurance is not an investment, why do we have insurance?
 Simple, it is for protecting your assets and for protecting your loved ones.

-Think about this… You have car insurance and home owner’s insurance, but why?
-It’s so you will be covered if you get into an accident, or stuck in an unreal hail storm, or if the water heater breaks and floods the basement, or in the unlikely event your house catches fire.
+Think about this… You have car insurance and homeowner’s insurance, but why?
+It’s so you will be covered if you get into an accident, or are stuck in an unreal hail storm, or if the water heater breaks and floods the basement, or in the unlikely event your house catches fire.

 In all these cases people purchase insurance to make sure that they are not going to have to pay the full amount to get back to whole after something terrible happens.
 That’s it.

-We have yet to meet a person that bought car or homeowners insurance as an investment thinking they were going to make money or get returns off the insurance.
+We have yet to meet a person who bought car or homeowners insurance as an investment thinking they were going to make money or get returns off the insurance.

 Why is life insurance different?